veenabossy/TheHellGame/README.md

 # TheHellGame

-basic game
-actually there are 2 pages for this site
+Actually there are 2 pages for this site.
-This site contains a little game the operators of the game are as follows :
+This site contains a little game. the operators of the game are as follows :